winstromming/bem.scss/README.md

   }
 ```

-## Nesting elements or modiiers
+## Nested Elements or Modifiers

 This mixin structure does not allow you to nest elements within other elements, or modifiers within other modifiers.
-That's not what BEM is for!
+[That's not what BEM is for](https://en.bem.info/faq/#why-does-bem-not-recommend-using-elements-within-elements-block__elem1__elem2).
 You can absolutely put elements within modifiers, though, and inheritance will be correctly preserved:

 ```scss
 @include block('text') {